 The feeling of oneness with myself makes me happy.
 Sounds, smells, words, friends… And the weirdest things can make me laugh such as being in the car with a certain friend of mine who calls every other driver on the road “Papi’, silly things like that can actually crack me up.

 Confusing death with the end of life makes me sad.
 And the same friend who makes me laugh can make me mad; also my mother and my husband… sometimes.

 What would you do differently with your life if you had the power?
 With the world if you had the chance?

-I would marry a rich man… no, seriously… I wish I had learned sooner about the power of the Self, but here I am, at peace with what I am doing.
-I don’t know that I would change anything with the world… I mean I would love to see love for each other and for Mother Nature, and what I can do is work on loving myself, others and Mother Nature, in theory and in practice.
+I would marry a rich man … no, seriously.
+I wish I had learned sooner about the power of the Self, but here I am, at peace with what I am doing.
+I don’t know that I would change anything with the world.
+I mean I would love to see love for each other and for Mother Nature, and what I can do is work on loving myself, others and Mother Nature, in theory and in practice.

-What guiding principle(s) do you follow to make your life meaningful?
+What guiding principle(s) make your life meaningful?

 I don’t know… passion, enthusiasm, sharing, and I make every effort to make sure that whatever I do is out of love and truth; whether I succeed is a different question, but I do try.

 What word(s) of advice would you give to others today?

 I don’t feel that I am in a position to advise anybody, but what I am learning to do is to open my heart and love myself; I would offer same to others.